elaforge/karya/doc/derivation.md

 appropriate for all calls.

-The details of how Vals are coerced into haskell values are handled by the 'Derive.TrackLang.Typecheck' class.
+The details of how Vals are coerced into haskell values are handled by the 'Derive.Typecheck.Typecheck' class.
 The interaction between typed controls and arguments is also documented in 'Derive.Sig'.

 #### quoted